HOW TO APPLY

 - Payment plans are available through MyVCCCD.

 All new and returning students are required to complete Orientation, Assessment, and a Student Educational Plan unless they qualify for an exemption.
-Priority registration will be granted only after all three components are completed or you are approved for an exemption.
+Priority registration will be granted only after all three components are completed.
 If you believe you qualify for an exemption from one or more of the Student Services and Support Program (3SP) components based on the criteria listed below, complete the exemption request form and submit to the Admissions and Records Office.
-Submission of the exemption request form does not mean or guarantee approval of your exemption request.
+Submission of the exemption request form will not grant you priority registration.

 - Earned an Associate Degree or higher.